eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 In order to show the *Fast DDS Monitor* running and monitoring a real DDS network, this tutorial uses a *Fast DDS* example to create a simple and understandable DDS network.
 The example proposed by this tutorial is using :code:`DDSHelloWorldExample` of *Fast DDS* repository.
-Be aware that the statistics module is not compiled and used by default by *Fast DDS* but it has to be specifically configured to send statistical data of an specific entity.
+**Be aware that the statistics module is not compiled and used by default by Fast DDS but it has to be specifically configured to send statistical data of an specific entity.**

 In order to execute this minimum DDS scenario where each entity publish its statistical data, follow these steps:

 #.
-Compile *Fast DDS* library with CMake option :code:`FASTDDS_STATISTICS` to activate the statistics module.
+Compile *Fast DDS* library with CMake option :code:`FASTDDS_STATISTICS` to activate the statistics module
+   (:code:`FASTDDS_STATISTICS=ON`).
 #.
-Compile *Fast DDS* library with CMake option :code:`COMPILE_EXAMPLES` to build the examples.
+Compile *Fast DDS* library with CMake option :code:`COMPILE_EXAMPLES` to build the examples
+   (:code:`COMPILE_EXAMPLES=ON`).
 #.
-Have a working environment with *Fast DDS*, *Fast DDS Statistics Backend* and *Fast DDS Monitor* built.
+Have *Fast DDS Monitor* installed or a working environment with *Fast DDS*, *Fast DDS Statistics Backend* and
+   *Fast DDS Monitor* built.
 #.
-Use the environment variable :code:`FASTDDS_STATISTICS` to activate the statistics writers in the DDS execution.
+Use the environment variable :code:`FASTDDS_STATISTICS` to activate the statistics writers in the DDS execution (see
+   following section).

-For further information about the Statistics configuration, please refer to `Fast DDS statistics module <https://fast-dds.docs.eprosima.com/en/v2.3.2/fastdds/statistics/statistics.html>`_.
+For further information about the Statistics configuration, please refer to `Fast DDS statistics module <https://fast-dds.docs.eprosima.com/en/latest/fastdds/statistics/statistics.html>`_.
 For further information about installation of the Monitor and its dependencies, please refer to the documentation section :ref:`installation_manual_linux` or :ref:`developer_manual_installation_sources_linux`.